That Girl in Yellow Boots

-That Girl in Yellow Boots is a 2010 Indian Hindi-language thriller film by director Anurag Kashyap, starring Kalki Koechlin and Naseeruddin Shah.
+That Girl in Yellow Boots is a 2010 Indian thriller film by director Anurag Kashyap, starring Kalki Koechlin and Naseeruddin Shah.
 The film was first screened at the Toronto International Film Festival in September 2010, followed by the Venice Film Festival after it played in several festivals worldwide including the South Asian International Film Festival.
 The commercial release however took place a year later in September 2011, both in India as well as in the U.S.

 Plot

-Ruth (Kalki Koechlin) is a British woman who lost her sister to suicide a couple of years ago.
-She comes to India, to search for her father, who is of Indian descent, a man she hardly knew but cannot forget, due to a letter he had written to her, asking her to seek him out.